Bodega, California: Arts and culture

 In the 1970s, Bodega was home to a doll museum.

 In popular culture

-In 1963, much of Bodega was used for exterior filming in Alfred Hitchcock's film, The Birds, where it was presented as the nearby shore village of Bodega Bay.
-Bodega's Potter School, now a private residence, was used as the Bodega Bay School in the movie; and Bodega's general store also appeared "as itself", though it has since been moved from its original site.
+In 1963, some locations in Bodega was used for exterior filming in Alfred Hitchcock's film, The Birds.
+These locations were presented as being in the nearby shore village of Bodega Bay, where the film was set and most location shooting was done.
+Bodega's Potter School (now a private residence) was used as the Bodega Bay School in a key scene in the movie.
+A façade of a house was constructed just down the hill from the schoolhouse as the setting for the home of the character Annie Hayworth (Suzanne Pleshette).
+Bodega's general store also appeared "as itself", though it has since been moved from its original site.

 Government

 In the California State Legislature, Bodega is in the 2nd Senate District and the 2nd Assembly District.